hidmantra/frontend-environment/README.md

 GLOBAL DEPENDENCIES: install first

+** to insure proper functionality, please use a MAC

 1. Install NVM to manage possible multiple versions of node <code>curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash</code>

 2. Install Node (a javascript server side environment) and NPM (a package manager that keeps track of downloads and their dependencies) <code>nvm install node</code>